huzeifa/starter-hugo-academic-sakina/content/slides/example/index.md

 - - -

-## Q. WHAT'S THE DIFFERENCE BETWEEN CELLS, TISSUES AND ORGANS?
+## WHAT'S THE DIFFERENCE BETWEEN CELLS, TISSUES AND ORGANS?

 {{% fragment %}}